USS Sunbeam III

 USS Sunbeam III (SP-251) was a United States Navy patrol vessel in commission from 1917 to 1919.
 The prefix designator means Section Patrol Craft.

 Sunbeam III was built as a civilian motorboat of the same name in 1917 by the Charles L. Seabury Company and the Gas Engine and Power Company at Morris Heights in the Bronx, New York.
 Her owner, Mr. R. B. Roosevelt of New York City, loaned her to the U.S. Navy under a free lease agreement for World War I service as a patrol vessel.
 She was delivered to the Navy on 16 June 1917 and commissioned as USS Sunbeam III (SP-251) on 18 July 1917.

 Sunbeam III was assigned to section patrol duty to protect antisubmarine nets in the New York Harbor area for the remainder of World War I.

 Sunbeam III was stricken from the Navy List on 21 January 1919 and returned to Roosevelt.

-This craft appears to be the same Sunbeam which was sold to a new owner in 1923, and through navigation error, found itself stranded in the Niagara River.
+This craft is not the same Sunbeam which was sold to a new owner in 1923, and through navigation error, found itself stranded in the Niagara River.
+There are stark visual differences in the configuration of the wheelhouse, stack, and general size of the boat compared to photos from Niagara Falls Public Library.
+In addition, the Sunbeam stranded above Horseshoe falls was 80 feet long, whereas this vessel was only 52 feet in length.